 10,000/1.3 or 1.6/350 = 21.9

-In conclusion, an 8 kWh solar panel system will provide adequate electricity for the whole year.
+In conclusion, an 8 kWh solar panel system will provide adequate electricity for the year.

 Solar Power for Different System Sizes

-In our previous calculations, the 8 kWh solar panel system came out to be the ideal condition.
+The 8 kWh solar panel system was in ideal condition in our previous calculations.
 However, production ratios differ.
 Production ratios depend directly on the amount of sunlight a place receives.
 It flickers between 1.3 to 1.6 depending on the city you live in, in the UK.

-The table below displays various solar panel systems, and the production ratio used is 1.6.
+The table below displays various solar panel systems; the production ratio used is 1.6.
 Since we live in times of high consumption, 1.6 is ideal.
 350 watt is taken as the perfect panel wattage in the table.

 Remember, the panel efficiency determines the space solar panels will take up on the roof.
 The table below will show you the space a solar panel system will take.